wp-plugins/wp-performance-pack/readme.txt

 == Description ==

+WP Performance Pack is your first choice for speeding up WordPress core the easy way.
 WP Performance Pack is a collection of performance optimizations for WordPress which don't need patching of core files.
 As of now it features options to improve performance of translated WordPress installations.

 = Features =

 * Simple user interface to automaticall set best available settings
 * Dynamic loading of translation files, only loading and translating used strings.
-* Use of native gettext if available.
+* Use of PHP gettext extension if available.
-* Disable backend translation while maintaining frontend translations.
+* Disable back end translation while maintaining front end translations.
 * Allow individual users to reactivate Dashboard translation via profile setting.
 * Just in time localization of javascripts (requires WordPress version 3.8.1).
 * [Debug Bar](http://wordpress.org/plugins/debug-bar/) integration